Deny severance payouts to rule-breaking ministers – Lib Dems

 The proposals would prevent MPs who have resigned for breaking the ministerial code from claiming severance pay.

-Ministers would have to serve in post for “a reasonable period of time” and payouts could not be claimed if they are reappointed to government, the party said.
+Ministers would have to serve in post for “a reasonable period of time” and payouts could not be claimed if they are reappointed to government under the party’s plans.

 Ms Chamberlain said: “It’s an outrage that while families struggle to pay their bills, Liz Truss, Boris Johnson and other disgraced Conservative ministers have profited from their own failure.